Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 The purpose of this data frame is to be able to look at word, sentence, and utterance information for speakers by speaker type and gender.

 #### 3.3.3 Back Channel Data Frame
-This data frame is organized by unique speaker
+This data frame is not re-indexed and includes the following information about the back channel, the back channel speaker, and the line of text that the back channel comes from:
-- speaker
+	- back channel speaker
-- speaker type
+	- back channel speaker type
-- speaker gender
+	- back channel speaker gender
-- back channels
+	- back channel
 	- line speaker
 	- segment utterance number
 	- filename
 	- line speaker type
 	- line speaker gender

 The purpose of this data frame is to be able to look at information about the corpus's back channels to see who is uttering them, who has back channels uttered while they are talking, the most common back channels, etc.